 So now that you know the Cole’s Notes version of my backstory, I wanted to get into the meat of this article: some of the main lessons I’ve learned over the last 2.7 years from getting up and forcing myself to go for a run every.single.damn.day.

 Over the 1000 days, I ran a total of 10,120.8 kilometers/ 6,288 miles which is the equivalent to running from Nicaragua to Northern Alaska.

 Some days it’s been easy, others it’s felt nearly impossible to get in my daily mileage.
-The streak has been particularly difficult to keep after running marathons, and most recently, my 100 mile ultramarathon where I could barely walk for days.
-I’ve ran with a pneumonia, the flu, countless colds and other illnesses.
+The streak has been particularly difficult to keep after running marathons, and most recently, my 100-mile ultramarathon where I could barely walk for days.
+I’ve ran with pneumonia, the flu, countless colds, and other illnesses.
 I even ran with a hip flexor strain so bad that I couldn’t even walk a few feet without holding onto a wall.
 Some may say I’m batshit crazy, but I’d say I’m determined…with a little hint of crazy.

 I wanted to share some of the main strategies I used to complete the challenge, along with some key takeaways: